-As the intervenor States note (Motion 6), the Supreme Court 2. recently returned to the topic of the equal-sovereignty doctrine in the context of examining the continuing validity of parts of the Voting Rights Act of 1965 (VRA), 52 U.S.C. § 10101, et seq.
-See Shelby Cty. v.
+As the State petitioners note (Br.
+23), the Supreme Court 2. recently returned to the equal-sovereignty doctrine in the context of examining the continuing validity of parts of the Voting Rights Act of 1965, 52 U.S.C. § 10101 et seg.
+See Shelby County v.
 Holder, 570 U.S. 529 (2013); Nw.
 Austin Mun.
 Util.
 Dist.
 No. One v.
 Holder, 557 U.S. 193 (2009).
-Although the Court's discussion of the equal-sovereignty doctrine in those cases expanded the doctrine beyond the context of Congress's admitting new States to the Union, the Court neither held nor suggested, as the States posit, that the doctrine requires Congress to treat all States the same for all purposes.
+Although the Court's discussion of the doctrine in those cases expanded it beyond the context of Congress's admitting new States, the Court neither held nor suggested, as the States posit, that the doctrine requires Congress to treat all States the same when regulating under the Commerce Clause.
 To the contrary, the Court reaffirmed that Congress may apply different rules to a subset of States, "reject[ing] the notion that the principle operate[s] as a bar on differential treatment outside th[e] context" of "the admission of new States."
-Shelby Cty., 570 U.S. at 544 (quoting South Carolina v.
+Shelby County, 570 U.S. at 544 (quoting South Carolina v.
 Katzenbach, 383 U.S. 301, 328-329 (1966)).
-The Court held instead that differential treatment of States is permissible when it "makes sense in light of current conditions."
+The Court held instead that differential treatment of States with respect to sovereign powers such as operating election systems is permissible when it "makes sense in light of current conditions."
 Id. at 553.
 And the Court reaffirmed that determining when Congress may treat States differently must be guided by ordinary principles of federalism.